How to Prepare An Overseas Trip. Let’s do it!

-Look no further for advice, newbies!
+Look no further for advice on how to prepare an overseas trip, newbies!
 I got your needs covered.
 On my first solo international trip to Scotland, I felt waaaay waaaay out of my element, because I was responsible for myself and quite frankly, I had no idea what to expect on my journey.
-I obviously had an amazing time.
+I freaked.
+I was anxious.
+But then I obviously had an amazing time, a time so amazing that I took many more solo trips and began this travel blog to reach out to others who feel unsure about their abilities to make a journey alone.

 This guide strictly covers “international travel for beginners.”
-These simple steps will ensure you have an easy start on your upcoming trip.
+My goal is that these simple steps will ensure you have an easy start on your upcoming trip, making it so magical that you’ll keep traveling without fear or hesitation.
 And remember: just because you’re visiting a new country doesn’t mean your experience has to be fraught with uncertainty.
 International travel is awesome!
 You just need to be prepared.

 The Planning Stage